jasonincanada/jhooper.me/images/tablet-notes/2021-05/references.md

 ### profunctors-symmetric-lens.png

-The symmetric representation of concrete lenses is from pg 84:17 of:
+The symmetric representation of concrete lenses and its derivation is from pg 84:17 of:

 * Guillaume Boisseau and Jeremy Gibbons.
 2018.
 What You Needa Know about Yoneda: Profunctor Optics and the Yoneda Lemma (Functional Pearl).
 Proc.
 ACM Program.
 Lang.
 2, ICFP, Article 84 (September 2018), 27 pages.  https://doi.org/10.1145/3236779